 Again, cut them up into small morsels to avoid chocking hazards.

 And there you have it.
-What do turtles eat you ask?
-For baby turtles you now have the Do’s and Don’ts of a happy healthy pet turtle.
-Like every pet, the baby turtles can make an excellent companion when taken care of properly.
+The Do’s and Don’ts of a happy healthy pet baby turtle.
+Like every pet, turtles can make an excellent companion when taken care of properly.

 If you enjoyed this information, or have any suggestions please be sure to comment below or share this page with someone you know who would benefit from this information.